Immunizations: Bringing Newcomer Children Up-to-date

 Hepatitis B: Recommended recipients of hepatitis B vaccine for pre-exposure prevention

-All children in Canada should receive hepatitis B vaccine, but in some provinces/ territories, the vaccine is not routinely given until children are 10 to 12 years of age.
+All children in Canada should receive hepatitis B vaccine.
+In some provinces/ territories, the vaccine is not routinely given until children are in grade 6 or 7.
+Several provinces are now administering hepatitis B vaccine in infancy.
 Earlier administration is recommended for:

 - All adults and children immigrating to Canada from areas where there is high prevalence of hepatitis B

 - Children born in Canada whose families have immigrated from areas where there is high prevalence of hepatitis B and who may be exposed to carriers in their extended family or when visiting their country of origin